jacobemcken/jacobemcken.github.io/_posts/2024-01-12-very-small-pdf-for-testing.md

 He provided a [PDF sample][3] from which I was able to easily create an A4 document with the (almost) centered text "Dummy PDF".
-Not only was the test PDF useable by my application but also worked flawlessly in both Firefox, Chrome and Evince.
+Not only was the test PDF useable by my application, but it also worked flawlessly in both Firefox, Chrome, and Evince.

-For a similar file, Inkscape would create a 5.2 kilo byte PDF file, while LibreOffice Writer would create a 7.8 kilo byte file.
+Inkscape would create a 5.2 kilo byte file for a similar PDF, while LibreOffice Writer would create a 7.8 kilo byte file.

 630 bytes is of course more than the other StackOverflow examples, but still very small.
 The slightly larger size seems like a small price for the satisfaction of well working test PDF - worth the compromise.

-It is even fairly easy to edit the text by just using a normal text editor.
+It is even fairly easy to edit the text by using a standard text editor.
 Though PDF viewers doesn't seem picky about it `startxref` is supposed to mark where `xref` (cross-reference table) is supposed to "start",